 - Minnesota Department of Health

 - The Arc Minnesota – Helpful Resources and Tools for Families to Support People with Disabilities

 - Minnesota Department of Health COVID-19 Resources for People with Disabilities

 - State of Minnesota COVID-19 Resource List of Assistance Program

 - Hunger Impact Partners – Free Meals for Kids

 What is COVID-19 and its symptoms?

 According to the Minnesota Department of Health (MDH), COVID-19 is a viral respiratory illness caused by a coronavirus that has not been found in people before.
 The virus is thought to be spread from person to person contact and the best way to prevent illness is to avoid exposure.
-Typical symptoms of COVID-19 include fever, cough, and shortness of breath.
-Symptoms may appear two to 14 days after exposure.
-Older adults and people with underlying chronic medical conditions seem to be at higher risk for developing more serious complications from COVID-19.
+People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.